 Mission: To provide access to quality, compassionate healthcare to those who are uninsured and of low income and to better their quality of life

 St. Mary’s Health Center provides free primary health care and free access to labs, radiology, diagnostic testing, health education, cancer prevention screenings and inpatient hospitalization through St. Joseph’s/Candler health system.
 The clinic serves uninsured adults who fall greater than 200% below federal poverty guidelines.
 It is staffed mostly by nurse practitioners.
-A volunteer is needed in a clinical (nurse) or non-clinical role (patient advocate).
-A nurse would triage patients, administer injections, perform new patient assessments, and document care in the electronic medical record.
-A patient advocate would schedule appointments, maintain electronic medical records, assist with new patient orientation and develop a quality improvement project focused on chronic illness (hypertension, diabetes, depression).
+A volunteer is needed as a nurse.
+The volunteer would triage patients, administer injections, perform new patient assessments, and document care in the electronic medical record.

 Mission: Rooted in love, to treat illness and promote wellness for all people.

 As the only faith-based, non-profit health system in the area, St. Joseph’s/Candler Health System operates two hospitals with inpatient, outpatient, skilled-acute care and emergency department facilities.
 The emergency department’s medical home program specifically cares for vulnerable persons who are uninsured or underinsured.
 A volunteer is needed as a health coach.
 The volunteer will identify, educate and assist emergency department patients to find, establish and maintain a primary care office.